open-telemetry/opentelemetry.io/content/en/blog/2023/otel-arrow/index.md

 Protobuf-based binary format for metrics, logs, and traces.
 This choice, particularly with Protobuf, offers a good balance between simplicity, data representation efficiency, and performance, especially when transmitting low to medium volumes of complex telemetry objects across the network.

-On the backend, this data is typically stored in a columnar format to optimize compression ratio, data retrieval, and processing efficiency (see fig 1 to compare row vs columnar data representation).
+On the backend, however, this data is typically stored in a columnar format to optimize compression ratio, data retrieval, and processing efficiency (see fig 1 to compare row vs columnar data representation).
 Transitioning to an end-to-end columnar representation throughout the pipeline streamlines the interface between telemetry transport and backend.
 Additionally, it reduces the network bandwidth required for telemetry data transmission.
 The OTel Arrow Protocol utilizes this columnar representation for metrics, logs, and traces, leading to significant savings in network expenses.

 ![Row vs Columnar](./row_vs_columnar.png)
 Fig 1: Memory representations: row vs columnar data.